OBeeNya/Coursera_ML_Andrew_Ng/Week 9/Readme.md

 Also with enough positiive examples, future positive examples are more likely to be similar to ones from the training set (supervised better).

 *Choosing what features to use:*
+What features you choose has a hige effect on how well the algorithm does.
+If the data doesn't look Gaussian, the algorithm will often still work fine.
+You can play with different transformations of the data to make it look more Gaussian: log(x+c), x^(1/c)...
+You can perform error analysis, as seen with supervised learning, look at examples for which predictions were wrong and see if we can come up with new features.

+## **Multivariate Gaussian Distribution**

+*Multivariate Gaussian Distribution:*